A difficult relationship with your teen can be a tough burden to bear

 Or would my love be more of a soothing balm healing us both?

 I was tired of the constant friction.
-It was unhealthy for our entire house.
+It was unhealthy for our entire household.

 So, I started helping her a bit more.
-Instead of yelling at her that she forgot to make her lunch–again–I just made it and left it on the counter for her.
+Instead of yelling at her and passing judgment when she forgot to make her lunch—again—I just made it and left it on the counter for her.
 Instead of engaging when she made a snarky comment, I simply said, “Well, let’s just end our conversation on that note,” and walked away.
-Instead of barraging her with questions about school and her friends, I started asking her to hang out with me more for coffee dates or cooking dinner or watching a show.
+Instead of barraging her with questions about school and her friends, I instead just began spending quality time with her.
+I invited her on coffee dates, asked her to help me cook dinner, or we’d watch a show together.

 I didn’t let her get away with big things.
 We have house rules that are non-negotiable.
 But I made a mental list of what were big things and what were small things, and I realized my list of small stuff was so much longer than I ever thought.

 I kept at it for several months.
 Sometimes I helped her, and sometimes, I let her fall.
-Sometimes I forced a hug so she could physically feel my presence, and sometimes I let her dictate the terms of our relationship.
-Sometimes I let a terse word or action roll off my back, and sometimes I simply said, “please leave the room if you are going to behave like this.”
+Sometimes I forced a hug so she could physically feel my presence, and sometimes I let her let her have some privacy and space.
+Sometimes I let a terse word or action roll off my back, and sometimes I simply said, “Please leave the room if you are going to behave like this.”

 And one day, as we hung out baking cookies, I realized my relationship with my daughter didn’t hurt anymore.
 It felt warm and fuzzy, like my favorite pair of wool socks.

-Some teens are just harder than others.
-Some act out because they are frustrated or confused or just so desperate for independence that they only know how to painfully kick you away.
+Some adolescents are just harder than others.
+Some act out because they are upset or confused or just so desperate for independence during those teenage years that they only know how to painfully kick you away.

 You can fight it with all your might, but know that friction often causes blisters, and some can become pretty bad.